epam/ai-dial/docs/user-guide.md

 #### Register App

-If you want to use your custom application, you can register it in In AI DIAL Chat.
-Once you add applications through this process,  configuration JSON files for your registered applications will be stored in a dedicated folder within a bucket assigned to your user account.
+If you want to use your custom application, you can register it in AI DIAL Chat.
+After adding applications, the configuration JSON files for your registered applications will be saved in a dedicated folder within a blob store account bucket assigned to your user account.
 These files can then be accessed by DIAL Core to facilitate the integration and operation of your applications.
+Configuration of a custom application matches DIAL Core dynamic configuration for applications.
+Refer to [Examples](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json) to view how it can look like.

 > **Important Requirement**: Custom applications must provide a chat completion endpoint for DIAL Core and adhere to the [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) standards to ensure seamless integration and functionality.